Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Setting and preliminaries

 \subsubsection{Space discretization}

-For spatial discretization we use linear continuous finite elements as presented in the standard literature \cite{braess1997,Ciarlet2002,Hackbusch1986}.
-To this end, we assign a regular triangulation $\mathcal{K}_h^m$ and corresponding conforming finite element spaces $V_h^m\subset V$ and ${U}^m_h\subset {U}$ to each interval $I_m$ and obtain the fully discrete spaces
+For spatial discretization we use piecewise affine linear continuous finite elements as presented in the standard literature \cite{braess1997,Ciarlet2002,Hackbusch1986}.
+To this end, we assign a regular triangulation $\mathcal{K}_h^m$ of the spatial domain $\Omega$ and corresponding conforming finite element spaces $V_h^m\subset V$ and ${U}^m_h\subset {U}$ to each interval $I_m$ and obtain the fully discrete spaces

 Due to conformity of these spaces with respect to the discrete-time spaces, i.e., $\mathcal{W}_{kh}\subset \mathcal{W}_k$ and $\mathcal{U}_{kh}\subset \mathcal{U}_k$, the discrete-time Lagrangian \eqref{defn:numerics:semidisclag} is well-defined on $\mathcal{W}_{kh}\times \mathcal{U}_{kh}\times \mathcal{W}_{kh}$.